smitpi/PSToolKit/docs/docs/Set-SharedPSProfile.md

 ### -PathToSharedProfile
 Path to new folder.
-Folders PowerShell and WindowsPowerShell will be created if it doesnt exists.
+Folders PowerShell and WindowsPowerShell will be created if it doesn't exists.

 ```yaml
 Type: DirectoryInfo